Alexis Calatayud

 Alexis Calatayud is an American politician serving as a member of the Florida Senate for the 38th district.
 She assumed office on November 8, 2022.

-Education
+Early life and education

+Calatayud was born in Miami, Florida and is the granddaughter of Cuban political asylum seekers.
+Calatayud is a Non-denominational Christian.

 Calatayud earned a Bachelor of Arts degree in political science, international relations, and Spanish from Florida International University.

 Career

 As a college student, Calatayud interned in the office of Senator Marco Rubio.
 After graduating from college, she was a fellow at the National Campus Leadership Council in Washington, D.C.
 In 2018, Calatayud managed Vance Aloupis's campaign for the Florida House of Representatives.
 From 2018 to 2020, she served as a legislative aide for Aloupis.
 She joined the Florida Department of Education in 2020, serving as director of legislative affairs and director of public policy and programs.

-Calatayud also serves as the Republican co-chair of the Florida chapter of Future Caucus alongside Democrat Kevin Chambliss.
-She was also an inaugural member of Future Caucus's coalition of women in government, the 19th Collective.